Rígsþula: Theories

-A marriage by Konr the young into the family of Dan and Danþír seems to be where the tale was headed, as seen in the two other sources that mention this Rígr.
+A marriage by Konr the young into the family of Dan and Danp seems to be where the tale was headed, as seen in the two other sources that mention this Rígr.
 According to Arngrímur Jónsson's Latin epitome of the lost Skjöldungasaga:

 Ríg (Rigus) was a man not the least among the great ones of his time.
-He married the daughter of a certain Danþír, lord of Danpsted, whose name was Dana; and later, having won the royal title for his province, left as his heir his son by Dana, called Dan or Danum, all of whose subjects were called Danes.
+He married the daughter of a certain Danp, lord of Danpsted, whose name was Dana; and later, having won the royal title for his province, left as his heir his son by Dana, called Dan or Danum, all of whose subjects were called Danes.

 The other tradition appears in chapter 20 of the Ynglinga Saga section of Snorri Sturluson's Heimskringla.
 The story speaks of King Dygvi of Sweden:

-Dygvi's mother was Drótt, a daughter of King Danþír, the son of Ríg, who was first called konungr in the Danish tongue.
+Dygvi's mother was Drótt, a daughter of King Danp, the son of Ríg, who was first called konungr in the Danish tongue.
 His descendants always afterwards considered the title of konungr the title of highest dignity.
 Dygvi was the first of his family to be called konungr, for his predecessors had been called dróttinn [chieftain], and their wives dróttning, and their court drótt (war band).
 Each of their race was called Yngvi, or Ynguni, and the whole race together Ynglingar.
 Queen Drótt was a sister of King Dan Mikillati, from whom Denmark took its name.

-Despite genealogical discrepancies (to be evaded only by imagining more than one Danþír and more than one Dan) the accounts relate a common tradition about the origin of the title konungr (king).
+Despite genealogical discrepancies (to be evaded only by imagining more than one Danpr and more than one Danr) the accounts relate a common tradition about the origin of the title konungr (king).

 Konr the young, whose magical abilities are so emphasized, is as much a magician as a warrior: a magician king, perhaps a sacred king.
 Dumézil pointed out that Kon alone represents the supernatural function, represented by the Brahmin caste in India, the flamen function in Rome, the druids in some Celtic cultures, and the clergy in the three estates of medieval Europe.
 Instead of the three estates of clergy/priest, warrior, and commoner, with serfs outside the system, the Rígsþula presents three estates or castes in which the clergy/priest class has been subsumed within the warrior class and identified with royalty.
 Also, although in Rome and India the color white is assigned to the sacred and to priests and red to warriors, here the noble warrior is white in color while the red coloration is ascribed instead to the commoner in place of the green, blue, or yellow color assigned to the lower classes in other cultures associated with Proto-Indo-European society.
 Dumézil saw this as a Germanic adaptation of the Indo-European heritage.

 Jean Young and Ursula Dronke, among others, have suggested that the Rígsþula story is Celtic in origin and that the name Rígr is an indication of this.